11 Best Business Bank Accounts for LLC in 2025

 Lending

-Lili is far from a traditional bank and so it has very limited lending options.
-All you can excerpt is a free overdraft of up to $200 on debit card purchases.
+Lili is far from a traditional bank and has very limited lending options.
+However, you can expect a free overdraft of up to $200 on debit card purchases.

 • Easily separate business and personal transactions